 13.3 Applying the 3-year rule

-When you’re supplying an adapted vehicle at zero rate you need to make sure that either:
+When you’re supplying an adapted vehicle at the zero rate you need to make sure that either:

 - your supply meets the 3-year rule

-- that one of the 3-year rule exceptions is met
+- one of the 3-year rule exceptions is met

 If, after making checks, you find that a zero-rated supply has already been made to the disabled person or their nominated representative within the 3-year rule period, you must not zero rate your supply unless you’re satisfied that your supply meets one of the exceptions.

 If the disabled person feels that they meet one of the exceptions to the 3-year rule, you must get and keep evidence and supporting documentation in order to show that you were satisfied that an exception was met.

 If, in circumstances beyond the disabled person’s control, the original vehicle that was zero-rated has been stolen, or destroyed, or damaged beyond economical repair, you need to hold information to prove this.
 For example, documentation from an insurance company or the police.

 If the individual‘s condition has changed they need to get a letter from HMRC confirming this and you need to keep this letter as evidence.
 Information about the circumstances in which a disabled person may ask for a letter from HMRC can be found at paragraph 6.3.